Alfresco/docs-alfresco/search-services/1.4/config/index.md

 ### Additional external configuration when using SSL

-You need to set these properties only if you are configuring Search and Insight Engine with SSL.
+You need to set these properties only if you are configuring Search Services with SSL.
 These properties can also be set in the `solrcore.properties` file.

 #### `alfresco.secureComms`